IdoSarShalom/ap-project/README.md

 ## Background

 This project implements a pub/sub (publish-subscribe) system for message distribution and processing.
-Pub/sub enables loose coupling between components, where publishers send messages to specific topics without knowledge of subscribers, and subscribers receive messages from topics they're interested in without knowledge of publishers.

 Key features:
 - Dynamic configuration of pub/sub topologies using text or file-based configs